pitt-crc/keystone-api/docs/developer/common.md

 ## Running In Debug Mode

 The Django framework provides a debug mode which enables detailed error tracebacks directly in the browser.
-It also enables static file hosting (including page styling) and loosens various security restrictions.
 To enable debug mode, specify the `DEBUG=true` setting.

 !!! danger